-I have been working at Heathrow Express full-time (More than a year)
+I worked at Heathrow Express full-time (More than 5 years)

 Advice to Management

 if it wasn't broke why did you try to fix it. interviews for promotion middle management positions lacking in choosing the right people with decent people skills or experience. in the industry